 If you have a newer vehicle the onboard computer may answer how many miles is a gallon of fuel going to take you.
 Modern vehicles keep track of every step of the combustion process, from fuel flow amount to how cleanly it was burned.
 Through a combination of complex calculation the ECU can tell exactly how much fuel an engine is burning at any point in time.
 Typically this feature is part of the digital dashboard display.
 Look in your vehicle owner’s manual for the information display options.
 You should be able to select the ability to view average fuel economy and possible even instant fuel economy.
 Instant fuel economy tells you how many miles to the gallon your vehicle is consuming at that moment, and will vary quickly based on throttle input and vehicle speed.
 This can be handy if you are trying to maximize fuel economy as it lets you modulate your throttle and speed while letting you know when you are burning the most fuel.

 Use Average Miles Per Gallon to Identify Problems

-A sudden drop in gas mileage may indicate a problem with your car’s performance such as a bad oxygen sensor, misfiring spark plugs or leaking fuel injectors.
+A sudden drop in gas mileage may indicate a problem with your car’s performance such as a bad oxygen sensor, misfiring spark plugs, vacuum leak, or leaking fuel injectors.
 Your mileage may also suffer if your car has incorrect tire pressure or wheels that need an alignment.
 If your gas mileage suddenly drops you should set aside time for a diagnostic session or make an appointment with your local NAPA AutoCare location.

-Check out all the gas caps available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on fuel economy such as figuring the number of miles in a gallon of fuel, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the gas caps available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on fuel economy such as figuring the number of miles in a gallon of fuel, chat with a knowledgeable expert at your local NAPA Auto Parts store.